 Twitter removes hundreds of accounts it says are linked to Iran, Russia, Armenia

-Twitter said on Tuesday it had taken down 373 accounts which it said had ties to Russia, Armenia and Iran and had breached its platform manipulation policies.

-BRUSSELS: Twitter said on Tuesday it had taken down 373 accounts which it said had ties to Russia, Armenia and Iran and had breached its platform manipulation policies.
+SAN FRANCISCO: Twitter said on Tuesday (Feb 23) that it had taken down 373 accounts which it said had ties to Russia, Armenia and Iran, and had breached its platform manipulation policies.

 The company said it had taken down 238 accounts operating from Iran for various violations of its policies.